d-rug/logo/README.md

 ![](DRUG_final_bluegrey.png)

+`*.ai` and `*.psd` are for Adobe Illustrator and Photoshop, respectively.
+They can be opened with Inkscape and GIMP.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.